openvinotoolkit/model_server/docs/advanced_topics.md

 [Learn more](custom_model_loader.md)

 ## Securing Model Server with NGINX
-Protect network endpoints with traffic encription and client authorization using a reverse proxy
+Protect network endpoints with traffic encryption and client authorization using a reverse proxy

 [Learn more](../extras/nginx-mtls-auth/README.md)